Objects, Methods & Integers

 Let's stop here and start to work on the code that will actually convert a decimal to its binary representation.

 In the beginning of this chapter I said: every value in Ruby has an underlying object representation and can be manipulated with methods.
+This includes the integer numbers.
+They are objects and we can interact with them using their methods.

 Another fact about Ruby objects is that all of them have a string representation that can be obtained by the #to_s